 The Creature's Choice

-Alan heaves himself over the pothole that's greeted him the past three weeks.
+Alan heaves himself across the pothole that's greeted him for the past three weeks.
 It's a massive, unfilled pain that floods with water when it rains, splashing grey filth into his office building when cars drive by.
 He dreads every step, as short as the walk is.
 If he had a say, he wouldn't be here at all.
 He'd be in bed, still sleeping off the years-old exhaustion that mimics his every step.

-God, it really never ends, does it?
+It really never ends, does it?

-One minute passes, then five, then ten, and Alan lets loose a sigh.
-A headache spikes behind his eyes as he presses the 'emergency' button, finally giving in to lean against the walls.
-It's perfect, isn't it?
+One minute passes, then five.
+Alan lets loose a sigh.
+A headache spikes behind his eyes as he presses the 'emergency' button, finally giving in to lean against the wall.
+Perfect, isn't it?
 Getting stuck in a stupid elevator that he's loathed since his first day here.
 He knew, he knew, he should've called out.
-He would've taken the monetary loss if it meant not dealing with this.
+Monetary loss is nothing compared to dealing with thisUnfortunately, there isn't very much he can do but wait for help.
+Cellphones barely get service in the concrete building, but in the elevator, he can't even connect to the Wi-fi.
+He's attempting to breathe through his frustration when the door opens.

 "If you could do anything, what would you do?"